TiviMate Update Problems Explained: How to Fix Freezing, Crashing & Missing Channels After an Update

 -

-Firesticks sometimes revoke permissions after updates.
+Firesticks frequently revoke permissions after updates.

 Steps: